ramses-antibiotics/ramses-package/README.md

 [![license](https://img.shields.io/badge/license-GPL--3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.en.html)
 <!-- badges: end -->

-<div class="lead"><code>RAMSES</code> is an analytical software package enabling hospitals to protect antibiotics by monitoring their prescribing and the management of infections using routine electronic health records.</div>
+<div class="lead"><code>Ramses</code> is an analytical software package enabling hospitals to protect antibiotics by monitoring their prescribing and the management of infections using routine electronic health records.</div>

 ## Overview

-`RAMSES` is a start-to-finish tool for data warehousing and analysis, supporting:
+`Ramses` is a start-to-finish tool for data warehousing and analysis, supporting:

 - initial data preparation and validation;
 - database loading and transformation
 - analyses of antibiotic consumption, initiation, and de-escalation
 - analyses of infection diagnosing and treatment.

-`RAMSES` supports routine electronic health records:
+`Ramses` supports routine electronic health records:

 - admission/discharge/transfer data and ward movements
 - antibiotic prescription and administration records